qd-cae/qd-cae-python/README.md

 *Changelog 18.05.2017*
 Version 0.6.0

-The whole C++ to Python API was rewritten with pybind11 because the old interface took to much time if one wanted to add new stuff (now much faster in terms of development).
-The code was also modernized a lot.
+The whole C++ Python API was rewritten with pybind11 because the old interface took to much time to add new stuff (now much faster in terms of development).
+The code was also modernized a lot (to C++14).

 **Note: The API changed a little bit (see below)**